 About the Drive-In

-- Tickets now on sale!
-Space is limited and tickets must be bought in advance – only 1 ticket is required per vehicle
+- Tickets are free, but space is limited and tickets must be reserved in advance – only 1 ticket is required per vehicle

 - Drive-in located in the parking lot behind the Belgian Waffle & Omelet Inn.